Efficient Construction of the BWT for Repetitive Text Using String Compression: Methods

-\begin{proof} The complexities in the theorem were already proved for the linear-time algorithms that construct the suffix array~\cite{n2009li} and the BWT~\cite{ok2009li} using ISS.
-We show that these complexities are not altered by our compression scheme.
-Let $n^{i}=|T^{i}|$ be the length of the input text we receive at parsing round $i$.
-Hashing the dictionary phrases from $T^{i}$ runs in $O(n^{i})$ expected time and requires $O(n^{i})$ bits of space.
-The construction of $S\!A_{D^i}$ runs in $O(n^{i})$ time and space as we use ISS to build it, and the number of symbols in $D^{i}$ is never greater than $n^{i}$.
-The extra steps of the parsing round only require a constant number of linear scans over $S\!A_{D^{i}}$.
-During the induction phase, we only perform linear scans over $BWT^{i}$ and $pBWT^{i}$.
-We still have the cost of accessing the left-maximal suffixes of $D^{i}$ when we scan $BWT^{i+1}$ during the induction phase.
-However, our simple compressed representation for $D^{i}$ (Section~\ref{ssec:gc}) supports random access in $O(1)$ time to the symbols, and the number of left-maximal suffixes we visit during the scan of $BWT^{i+1}$ is no more than $n^{i}$.
-In every parsing round, the size of $T^{i+1}$ is at most half the size of $T^{i}$, so the sum of the text lengths $n^{1},n^{2},\ldots,n^{h}$ is $O(n)$ (see Nong et al.~\cite{n2009li}).
-This property also implies that \textsf{grlBWT} never visits more than $O(n)$ left-maximal suffixes during its induction phase. \end{proof}
+We now analyse the amount of work we perform in every recursion level $i$.
+Creating the dictionary $D^{i}$ from $T^{i}$ using a standard hash table takes $O(n^{i})$ expected time and requires $O(n^{i}\log n^{i})$ bits of space.
+The construction of \gsa{} runs in $O(n^{i})$ time and space as we use ISS to build it, and the number of symbols in the keys of $D^{i}$ is never greater than $n^{i}$.
+The extra steps of the parsing iteration only require a constant number of linear scans over \gsa.
+During the induction phase, we only perform linear scans over $BWT^{i+1}_{bcr}$ and $pBWT^{i}$.
+We still have the cost of accessing the left-maximal suffixes of $\mathcal{F}^{i}$ when we scan $BWT^{i+1}_{bcr}$.
+However, our simple grammar-like representation $G^{i}$ (Section~\ref{ssec:gc}) supports random access in $O(1)$ time to the symbols, and the number of left-maximal suffixes we visit during the scan of $BWT^{i+1}_{bcr}$ is no more than $n^{i}$.
+Thus, the cost of every recursion level $i$ is $O(n^{i})$ time and $O(n^{i}\log n^{i})$ bits of space.
+Summing up the $h=O(\log p)$ recursions levels, the total cost of \textsf{grlBWT} is $O(n+k\log m)$ time and $O((n+k\log m)\log n)$ bits of space. \end{proof}